How to Fix Drum light out on GE GTD65EBSJWS (Electric)

 Step 1

-Unplug the dryer before doing anything else to eliminate shock risk, since the light circuit carries 120V AC.
+First things first, unplug the dryer to eliminate shock risk since the light circuit carries 120V AC.
 Open the dryer door and locate the drum light, which sits at the top front of the drum chamber behind a small plastic lens cover.
 Identifying its exact position now saves time and confirms whether your model uses a traditional bulb socket or an LED strip.

 Step 2

-Pry off the lens cover using a flat-head screwdriver — go gently to avoid cracking the plastic, as replacement covers can be hard to source.
-Remove the bulb by unscrewing or pulling it straight out depending on the socket type, since GE uses either a small incandescent or LED bulb on this model.
-Always replace it with an exact voltage and wattage match; an undersized bulb may flicker and an oversized one can melt the lens or socket.
+Carefully pry off the lens cover using a flat-head screwdriver — go gentle to avoid cracking the plastic, as replacement covers can be hard to find.
+Remove the bulb by unscrewing or pulling it straight out, depending on the socket type, since GE uses either a small incandescent or LED bulb on this model.
+Always replace it with an exact voltage and wattage match; an undersized bulb may flicker, while an oversized one can melt the lens or socket.

 Step 3